Guidelines for Authors

 - What attendance can be realistically expected?
 Numbers can be supported by information such as attendance of earlier editions of this or similar workshops, attendance in related special sessions in ETS or other conferences, on-going collaborative research projects in the area of the workshop, etc.

 - What are the synergies with ETS?
 Why should a typical ETS attendee stay for this workshop or, vice-versa, why would a workshop participant consider attending ETS?

 - Who are the organizers (at least the General and Program Chairs)?
 Specify previous experience in organizing conferences or workshops, in particular TTTC-sponsored events.

 - Fringe workshop proposal submission deadline: November 15, 2019

 - Notification of proposal acceptance: December 6, 2019

 A timeline with organizational milestones will be communicated together with the decision.

-Proposal abstracts submission should be made electronically as a single PDF file here (the link will be announced one month before the submission deadline).
+Proposal abstracts submission should be made electronically as a single PDF file here.

 Fringe workshop organizers may opt for making the accepted individual contributions to become a part of the Informal Digest of the European Test Week 2020.
 The informal contributions WILL NOT be sent for indexing by IEEE Xplore.
 Instead, the Informal Digest will be made available to all ETS attendees in electronic format.
 Moreover, there will be an optional Open Access publication in the Informal Digest of the European Test Week 2020.
 Thus, a later, more complete publication of the work in another conference or journal will still be possible.